rafagomes/react-pocket-projects/README.md

 ## Songs (TS)
 First app using Redux, using data exchange between components, very intersting app to understand how things work at Redux world.

+## Blog (TS)
+A more complex app using the React-redux with multiple apis calls.
+Very interesting for those who wanna take a look on how to create a simple, but with some tricks behind the leaves.

 #
 So that's it guys and girls!